The following simple steps are required to set up public key authentication (for SSH):

 You can place the public key on any server, and then unlock it by connecting to it with a client that already has the private key.
 When the two match up, the system unlocks without the need for a password.
 You can increase security even more by protecting the private key with a passphrase.

-Ask the customer to generate a key pair using the Generate a key pair steps below (external documentation to be created soon), and to send you the public key.
+Generate a key pair using the Generate a key pair steps below, and send the public key to your Customer Success Manager (CSM) or Implementation Consultant (IC).
 Public keys have a file extension of .pub or .ppk or .pem.
 It is extremely important that the privacy of the private key is guarded carefully.

 The customer should never share the private key to us or anyone outside their organization.
 It should be kept secret.